Eduardo Inda: Director of Marca (2007–2011)

 In 2007, following the purchase of Grupo Recoletos by Unidad Editorial, owner of El Mundo, he was appointed editor of the sports newspaper Marca, replacing Alejandro Sopeña.
 Inda's arrival at Marca meant a change in the editorial line of the newspaper, which meant the disagreement of an important part of the editors of the newspaper, such as its deputy director, Santiago Segurola.
 According to some sources, it was Pedro J. Ramírez himself who prevented Inda from firing Segurola because of these disagreements.
 Inda himself published a weekly column entitled "Los puntos sobre las es", formally very similar to the articles that his mentor, Pedro J. Ramírez, published every Sunday in El Mundo.

 Critics of this marked editorial line accused it of sensationalism and "yellow journalism," which even gave rise to web pages whose sole purpose was to evaluate the newspaper's contents.
 In January 2009, the newspaper Marca uncovered irregularities in Real Madrid's last general assembly of members and accused the then president, Ramón Calderón, of "stealing the assembly" on its front page.
 Calderón resigned a few days later, but his disagreements with the newspaper did not stop there.
 In March 2010, he publicly declared that "the newspaper Marca is run by a psychopath," a clear reference to Inda.

 Another of the alleged targets of the newspaper under the direction of Inda was Real Madrid coach Manuel Pellegrini.
-Marca was attributed to a campaign against Pellegrini, with the aim of forcing his departure from the team.
+Marca was attributed to a campaign against Pellegrini, to force his departure from the team.
 This alleged campaign included headlines such as "Goodbye, Champions.
-Goodbye, Pellegrini! ", after Real Madrid's elimination from the 2009-10 UEFA Champions League against Olympique de Lyon, and others suggesting possible replacements for the Chilean coach.
+Goodbye, Pellegrini! ", after Real Madrid's elimination from the 2009–10 UEFA Champions League against Olympique de Lyon, and others suggesting possible replacements for the Chilean coach.
 Following Pellegrini's dismissal at the end of the season, Chile's leading newspaper, El Mercurio, directly accused Marca of organizing the campaign that cost the coach his job.
 The front page announcing that Pellegrini would not continue at Real Madrid was marked with the headline: "You're fired, Manolo."

 In November 2010, Libertad Digital reported that a Facebook group calling for Inda's resignation as editor of the newspaper had more than 30,000 internet users.
 Nevertheless, Marca remained the leader in sales of national print sports newspapers under his leadership, with 284,273 copies sold on average in 2009.
 During his time at the helm, Eduardo Inda was also a sporadic commentator for the television channel La Sexta, and a talk show host on Radio Marca's Directo Marca program.

-After four years at the helm of Marca, on March 19, 2011, Unidad Editorial appointed him as the new General Manager of Veo7, the group's television channel, replacing Ernesto Sáenz de Buruaga, a position he was to occupy in the weeks following the announcement.
+After four years at the helm of Marca, on March 19, 2011, Unidad Editorial appointed him as the new general manager of Veo7, the group's television channel, replacing Ernesto Sáenz de Buruaga, a position he was to occupy in the weeks following the announcement.
 Some media interpreted that his imminent departure from Marca would have been due to his controversial activities at the head of the newspaper.